 The term Ergonomics comes from the Greek words "ergon," meaning work, and "nomoi," meaning natural laws.
 The core ethos of ergonomics is to fit your work environment as closely as possible to the individual.
 Doing so may help to limit musculoskeletal problems.

 Setting up your workstation properly may be the single easiest way to prevent injuries.
-The EHS Office Ergonomics training is available on iLears for all NYU staff to provide the basics on office ergonomics and start you on the path to ergonomically sound workstation set up.
-This iLearn training should be the first step in answering the braod questions of office ergonomics and workstation set up.
+The Environmental Health & Safety Office Ergonomics training is available on iLearn for all NYU staff to provide the basics on office ergonomics and start you on the path to ergonomically sound workstation set up.
+This iLearn training should be the first step in answering the broad questions of office ergonomics and workstation set up.

-In addition to the NYC Department of Health and Mental Hygiene, OSHA resources on office ergonomics are very helpful n education and self correction of ergonomic issues at your work station.
+Occupational Safety and Health Administration (OSHA) resources on office ergonomics are very helpful in education and self correction of ergonomic issues at your work station.

 Working with the body in a neutral position reduces stress and strain on the muscles, tendons, and skeletal system and reduces your risk of developing a musculoskeletal disorder (MSD).
 The following are important considerations when attempting to maintain neutral body postures while working at your computer workstation: